sjmikler/pytorch-symbolic/docs/quick_start.md

 ### Sequential topology example

-In PyTorch, there's `nn.Sequential` that allows creating simple sequential models.
+In PyTorch, there's `torch.nn.Sequential` that allows creating simple sequential models.

 In Pytorch Symbolic, you can create them easily too, but it is *much* more flexible.